SecretFoundation/docs/docs/dev/developing-secret-contracts.md

 ## Debug printing

-Under normal circumstances, contracts can not be debugged while running on-chain, inside the enclave.
+Under normal circumstances, contracts **cannot** be debugged while running on-chain, inside the enclave.
 In most cases where you need to track down the source of an issue, this is fine:
-- If some function is behaving oddly, a unit test can be written to isolate and fix the issue.
+- If a function is behaving unexpectedly, a unit test can be written to isolate and fix the issue.
-- If you have a `Result::Err` being thrown somewhere, it usually has a clear and distinct error message which can be tracked to its source.
+- If a `Result::Err` being thrown, it usually has a clear and distinct error message which can be tracked to its source.
-- If your contract returns a result but it's wrong for some reason, and you can't figure out why, you can add logs to the response that show the values of some variables.
+- If your contract returns a result but it's wrong, and you can't figure out why, you can add logs to the response that show the values of variables.

-But, there is one error case that just halts the contract, reverts the state, and returns no feedback for the cause of the failure: **PANICS**
+There is one error case that halts the contract, reverts the state, and returns no feedback for the cause of the failure: **PANICS**

 Starting from version 1.1.0 of SecretNetwork, we provide another useful tool to